 4 Simple Neck Exercises to Help Neck Pain

-If you are suffering from neck pain you can try the following exercises:
+If you are suffering from pain in the neck you can try the following exercises:

 - Right Neck Stretch: Tilt your head to the right and use the right arm to gently stretch and hold the position.
 Hold for 15 seconds.
 Repeated 3 times.
 Repeat on the left side.